Overview

 Why timing varies so much

-That is why comparing your family too closely to someone else can make things harder rather than clearer.
+That is why comparing one family too closely with another can create more fear than clarity.

 Usually the healthiest approach is staged planning.
-Keep good records, know which specialties matter most right now, and ask what needs attention over the next few months.
+Keep current records organised, know which specialties matter most right now, and ask what the next review cycle is intended to monitor.

 Frequently asked questions